libsl3 1.3.51003

 }

-this code will throw an exception, as expected and print
+This code will throw an exception, as expected, and print

-sl3::TypeMisMatch:Int not one of required types
+sl3::TypeMisMatch:Int not one of the required types

 RowCallback and Callback functions